risyouss/Netflix-User-Data-Analysis/README.md

 Audience Analysis

 I visualized age groups to get a sense of the audience demographics.
-I calculated the average subscription duration, which is about 10.78 months, to understand user retention.
+I calculated the average subscription duration, which is about 10.78 months.

-Revenue Analysis
+### Revenue Analysis

 By creating a new column for total revenue, I found that the USA and Spain are the highest-revenue-generating regions.
 ### Visualizations